allegro/axion-release-plugin/docs/configuration/tasks.md

 # Tasks

-`axion-gradle-plugin` adds 6 new Gradle tasks:
+`axion-gradle-plugin` adds 8* new Gradle tasks:

 -   *verifyRelease*
 -   *release*
 -   *createRelease*
+-   *releaseDependents*
+-   *createReleaseDependents*
 -   *pushRelease*
 -   *currentVersion*
 -   *markNextVersion*

+*The plugin also creates a helper task called `configureReleaseDependentsTasks` that is called internally, but this is not designed to be called by users.

 ## verifyRelease